 After graduation I went to South East Asia for a year's volunteer work with the Indochinese Tiger.

 During this year I raised 2 tiger cubs from 3 days old.
-I fed them, washed them, cleaned their cage, exercised them and practised environmental enrichment techniques on their enclosure.
+I fed them, washed them, administered medication, cleaned their cage, exercised them and practised environmental enrichment techniques on their enclosure.

 When I arrived at the Tiger Sanctuary all 13 tigers were being fed dog food and pulped chicken, but after a bit of persuading the head keeper, they were soon all on red meat!